For more information, click here

 Description

-McGregor Lake and the surrounding area have encountered degradation in the recent past.
-Emergent and submergent vegetation are lacking, and shorelines are eroding, which impacts floodplain forest as well as the federally protected Higgins eye pearlymussel.
+McGregor Lake and the surrounding area have undergone degradation in the recent past.
+Emergent and submergent vegetation are lacking, and shorelines are eroding, which impacts floodplain forest as well as the federally protected Higgins eye pearly mussel.

-To mitigate these impacts, the project aims to: improve lake habitat for backwater fish species, increase emergent vegetation growth, increase submergent vegetation growth, increase age and species diversity of self-sustaining floodplain forest, and protect aquatic and terrestrial habitat by reducing erosion.
+The McGregor Lake project aims to improve lake habitat for backwater fish species, increase emergent vegetation growth, increase submergent vegetation growth, increase age and species diversity of self-sustaining floodplain forest, and protect aquatic and terrestrial habitat by reducing erosion.
+Project features include backwater habitat deepening, floodplain forest creation, shoreline protection, and wetland creation.
+The McGregor Lake project has used over half a million cubic yards of clean sand from the navigation channel.

 Status

-The construction contract for Stage I was awarded in September 2020 and construction began in fall 2020.
-The contract for Stage II was awarded in September 2022.
-The project is expected to be complete in 2025.
+The construction contract for Stage 1 was awarded in September 2020 and completed in 2023.
+The contract for Stage 2 was awarded in September 2022 and will be completed in September 2025.

 Authority

-The project is being planned and designed as part of a cooperative effort of the Corps, the U.S. Fish and Wildlife Service (USFWS), the Iowa and Wisconsin Departments of Natural Resources and local interests.
+The project was planned and designed as part of a cooperative effort of the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the Iowa and Wisconsin Departments of Natural Resources and local interests.

 Funding

-Project design and construction costs will be 100% federal because the project is located on lands managed as a national wildlife refuge.
-Operation and maintenance costs will be 100% federal, a responsibility of the USFWS.
+Project design and construction is 100% federally funded because the project is located on lands managed as a national wildlife refuge.
+Operations and maintenance is 100% federally funded and a responsibility of the U.S. Fish and Wildlife Service.